phoenixframework/phoenix/guides/routing.md

 This is great, exactly what we want.
 Note how every route, path helper and controller is properly namespaced.

 Scopes can also be arbitrarily nested, but you should do it carefully as nesting can sometimes make our code confusing and less clear.
-With that said, suppose that we had a versioned API with resources defined for images, reviews and users.
-Then technically we could setup routes for the versioned API like this:
+With that said, suppose that we had a versioned API with resources defined for images, reviews, and users.
+Then technically, we could set up routes for the versioned API like this:

 ```elixir
 scope "/api", HelloWeb.Api, as: :api do